egave/deno-grammy-starter-bot/README.md

 # Deno GrammY Starter Bot

-## Starter template for Telegram Bots with GrammJS on Deno Deploy
+## Starter template for Telegram Bots with GrammY on Deno Deploy

-This Telegram Bot is a typescript starter template Bot developed under Grammyjs Framework and deployed on Deno Deploy.
+This Telegram Bot is a typescript starter template Bot developed under [GrammY Framework](https://grammy.dev/) and deployed on [Deno Deploy](https://docs.deno.com/deploy/manual).
 It is free of charge and to clone for your own use (see LICENSE file).

 ## Test the bot